Peter Berger – Religion as Establishing a “Sacred Cosmos”

 “By secularization we mean the process by which sectors of society and culture are removed from the domination of religious institutions and symbols… [W]e imply that secularization is more than a social-structural process.
 It affects the totality of cultural life and ideation, and may be observed in the decline of religion’s contents in the arts, in philosophy, in literature, and, most important of all, in the rise of science as an autonomous, thoroughly secular perspective on the world.
 As there is a secularization of society and culture, so is there a secularization of consciousness.
 Put simply, this means that the modern West has produced an increasing number of individuals who look upon the world and their own lives without the benefit of religious interpretation” (5).

-According to this view of secularization, many people in the modern Western world no longer accept traditional Western religion.
-They cannot accept religion’s version of the world as being plausible.
+According to this view, many people in the modern Western world no longer accept traditional Western religion.
+They cannot accept religion’s version of the world as plausible.
 Berger calls this a “crisis” over the “plausibility of traditional religious definitions of reality.”
-Secularization is also a challenge to religion, such as in religious institutions need to learn how to “keep going in a milieu that no longer takes for granted their definitions of reality.”
+Secularization is also a challenge to religious institutions that need to learn how to “keep going in a milieu that no longer takes for granted their definitions of reality.”

-But Peter Berger has come to doubt the secularization hypothesis, or at least what one could call the strong version of the concept,
+But, in a remarkable turn, Peter Berger came to doubt the secularization hypothesis, or at least what one could call the strong version of the concept,

 “I believed in secularization theory because everyone else did.
 It wasn’t crazy.
 There were some good reasons for it.
 Its basic proposition is very simple: the more modern, the less religious.
 It took me about 25 years to conclude that this was a mistake.
 Empirically untenable because of what I said in my first thesis.
 The world is not becoming more secular.
 The world remains strongly religious” (6)